Qarik-Group/operator-workshop/student/lab-2/README.md

 $ env | grep MY
 ```

-If they are not there, make sure to export them again with the `set-env` helper
+If they are not there, make sure to export them again with the
-we created at the beginning of `lab-1`.
+[set-vars][set-vars] helper we created at the beginning of `lab-1`.

 ```
 $ . ~/set-env